DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 You will usually need to show proof of a certain level of savings or income, depending on which visa you are applying for.
 You’ll be guided through this process when you apply for your visa.

-## Visa fees
+### Visa fees

 You’ll also have to pay visa fees which vary depending on which visa you are applying for.

 [Calculate how much your visa will cost](https://www.gov.uk/visa-fees).

-### Immigration Health Surcharge (IHS)
+### Immigration Health Surcharge

-You may need to [pay for UK healthcare](https://www.gov.uk/healthcare-immigration-application) as part of your immigration application – this is called the IHS.
+You may need to [pay for UK healthcare](https://www.gov.uk/healthcare-immigration-application) as part of your immigration application – this is called the Immigration Health Surcharge (IHS).

 ## Contact